nazatulazaliena/visualise-Sigmoid/README.md

 # visualise-Sigmoid
-This shows the simple aweb application to visualize the activation function specifically for Sigmoid Function.
+This shows the simple web application to visualize the activation function specifically for Sigmoid Function.